 While many are tempted by Fentanyl’s effects, it is very easy to fatally overdose on this drug.
 A lethal dose of Fentanyl is only 2 milligrams, one-tenth of a lethal dose of Heroin.
 The CDC reported over 20,000 deaths in 2016 related to Fentanyl and its analogs.
 States like Florida have started treating the dealing of Fentanyl as attempted homicide, even charging dealers with murder if they can be connected to a victim who dies from Fentanyl overdose.

 Call now to be connected to a treatment provider.

 Fentanyl Addiction Treatment

 Treatment will vary based on the clinic chosen.
 It is strongly recommended that no one treat this severe addiction on their own.
 The process of detox can be intense for any addiction, but for something as powerful as Fentanyl, it is often even more severe.
 The right clinic can provide a medical solution to manage symptoms of withdrawal and keep you from unnecessary harm.

 Recovering from a Fentanyl addiction, especially one which was developed unknowingly doesn’t simply mean sobriety.
 It means getting your life back, finding purpose, and re-establishing the connections that may have been harmed by addiction.

 If you or a loved one are looking for help, reach out today.
-Dedicated treatment specialists are available around the clock.
+Dedicated treatment providers are available around the clock.

 What are you struggling with?